Juadebfm/JavaScript_For_Beginners/cleancodes.md

 - Rules for the use of white space, indentation, and comments
 - Programming practices and principles

-#### Conventions use in 30DaysOfJavaScript
+#### Conventions use in PluralCode

-In this challenge we follow the regular JavaScript convention but I added also my preference of writing.
+In this repo we follow the regular JavaScript convention but I added also my preference of writing.

 - We used camelCase for variables and functions.
 - All variable names start with a letter.
 - We chose to use _const_ for constants, arrays, objects and functions.
-In stead of double quote, we chose to use single quote or backtick.
-Single quote is becoming trendy.
+In stead of single quote, we chose to use double quote or backtick.
+Single quote is becoming trendy though.
 - We also removed semicolons from our code but it is a matter of personal preference.
 - Space around arithmetic operators, assignment operators and after comma
-- Arrow function instead of function declaration
+- Function declaration and arrow functions can be used any way
 - Explicit return instead of implicit return if the function is one liner
 - No trailing comma in the last value of an object
 - We prefer this +=, -=, \*= /=, \*\*= instead of the longer version